DevTeam/csharp-interactive/README_BODY.md

 dotnet csi Build
 ```

-To run this script as a console application:
+To run as a .NET console application:

 ```shell
 dotnet run --project Build
 ```

-Open the *__./Build/Build.csproj__* in IDE and debug the script.